Ambulatory Electroencephalography

 Aetna considers the combined use of ambulatory EEG and home-video recording an equally acceptable medically necessary alternative to ambulatory EEG alone.

-Aetna considers ambulatory EEG experimental and investigational for all other indications because of insufficient evidence in the peer-reviewed literature.
+Aetna considers ambulatory EEG experimental, investigational, or unproven for all other indications because of insufficient evidence in the peer-reviewed literature.

 The goal of ambulatory EEG is usually achieved within 48 hours.
 Ambulatory EEG monitoring for longer than 7 days may be reviewed for medical necessity.